bobsomers/evidence_of_naked_short_fraud_in_gme_and_amc/README.md

 around out there.
 They aren't worth anything, so who cares!

 At its peak, **over 20% of the company's entire outstanding shares were failing to deliver every month**.
-This is confimed by a tweet from Michael Burry (since deleted, he scrubs his tweets) that says when he tried to recall his lent-out shares, it took his broker **many weeks** to locate them.
+This is confirmed by a tweet from Michael Burry (since deleted, he scrubs his tweets) that says when he tried to recall his lent-out shares, it took his broker **many weeks** to locate them.
 Remember, companies normally have well below 1% of their outstanding shares fail to deliver every